Bug report #9619

 I've seen this on both Windows 7 64bit (via OSGeo4W) and Arch Linux 64-bit.

-#5 Updated by Donovan Cameron about 6 years ago
+#5 Updated by Donovan Cameron over 6 years ago

 - Status changed from Open to Closed